jhackett1/wp-geo-search/README.md

 If you need to use different units or translations, can pass three [printf-formatted](https://www.php.net/manual/en/function.printf.php) strings to `the_distance()` to override these messages.
 Put `%s` where you want the value.

 If you need the _exact_, unrounded value, you can use `$post->distance`.

+### Geocoding

+[Nominatim](https://nominatim.org/)'s service is used for geocoding location searches.

+Using it is subject to an acceptable use policy - if you use case will involve lots of API calls, you should replace it with a paid alternative, like [Google](https://developers.google.com/maps/documentation/geocoding/overview)'s.

 ## 📍 Populating latitude and longitude data